dtsp-smart-meter/server/README.md

 5. Once complete, navigate to 'Supporting Utilities' in Rancher and tick docker at the top.

-6. Ensure that the active profile selected within the application.yaml is local

-7. Update the application.yaml and populate the file with the corret user/password combos within the datasource url and the rabbitMQ credentials

-8. Open a new terminal and navigate to the server folder located within this repository
+6. Open a new terminal and navigate to the server folder located within this repository

-9. Run `docker-compose up` this should create a local instance of rabbitMQ running against a docker container
+7. Run `docker-compose up` this should create a local instance of rabbitMQ running against a docker container

-10. Now run `./mvnw clean spring-boot:run` from the server directory, and the application should boot successfully
+8. Now run `./mvnw clean spring-boot:run` from the server directory, and the application should boot successfully

 Once the server is running, it will: